Student Central: Financial Aid, Payment and Records

 Adding/Dropping a Class

-You may adjust your schedule online via SelfService or in person at Student Central during the registration period or during the schedule adjustment period.
-After the schedule adjustment period, you may add only courses offered through the Center for Self-Directed Learning or Mini Session II.
+You may adjust your schedule online via SelfService or in person at the Academic Advising Office during the registration period or during the schedule adjustment period.
+After the schedule adjustment (drop/add) period, you may add only courses offered through the Center for Self-Directed Learning or Mini Session II.
 Refer to the College’s academic calendar for deadlines.

 Change of Grades